paulhibbitts/test-docsify-this/README.md

 ##### max-width

-Set a custom max width for content in pixels of your web pages with the optional **max-width** parameter (not included in the Advanced Web Page Builder), for example:
+Set a custom max width for content of your web pages with the optional **max-width** parameter (not included in the Advanced Web Page Builder), for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&core-theme-styles=true&max-width=910px.
-This parameter can be particularly valuable when using the core Docsify v5 theme via `core-theme-styles` and embedding the resulting page.
+https://preview-v2.docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&core-theme-styles=true&max-width=100.
+If no unit is included the default unit is percentage (%).
+You can also specify other units like max-width=910px."

 ##### mergeNavbar